OCBA Bylaws (Click here to download)

 SECTION 4.
 ELECTION AT ANNUAL MEETING

-A. President-Elect.
+- President-Elect.
 The President-Elect, elected at the previous annual meeting, shall assume the office of President.

-B. Contested Elections.
+- Contested Elections.
 The Board shall appoint inspectors of elections in such number and in such manner as the Board shall determine.
 On the date of the annual meeting, the inspectors shall promptly count and tabulate all ballots delivered at the annual meeting.
 The results of the voting shall be announced at the annual meeting.
-The candidate receiving a plurality of the votes cast for each position shall be declared elected to such position, shall be deemed qualified, and shall take office on the January 1 next following the annual meeting.
+The candidate receiving a plurality of the votes cast for each position shall be declared elected to such position, shall be deemed qualified, and shall take office on the June 1 next following the annual meeting.